edx/loghandlersplus/README.md

 Note that the AWS loggers require boto.
 We explicitly do not include this in requirements.txt.
-As the list of services grows, we would prefer to only require packages installed for the ones we use.
+As the list of services grows, we would prefer to only require packages installed for the specific services used.